rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

-GNU Graphics is a standard Unix Version 7 graph and plot tool written by Rich Murphey, initially to produce graphics for his doctoral dissertation.
+GNU Graphics is a standard Unix Version 7 plotting utility written by Rich Murphey, initially to produce graphics for his doctoral dissertation.
 He assigned the copyright to the Free Software Foundation, and it was later extended and renamed GNU